Hesham-Salama/Processes_monitor_watch/README.md

 # Processes_monitor_watch

-This is a monitor processes program in python to watch for the started or killed processes in python.
+This is a multi-threaded monitor processes program in python to watch for the started and killed processes in python.

 I didn't find any sufficient resources about this so I uploaded this program.